Criminal Attorneys & DWI Lawyers in Covington, New Orleans, and Shreveport Louisiana

 Once a driver is charged for DWI the license is suspended, and he or she is given a temporary driving permit for a time frame of thirty days.
 In order for the offender to save his or her license he or she has to apply for an administrative hearing within a time frame of fifteen days upon conviction to save your license.
 Without this hearing the license would be suspended on the first offense for a duration of 90 days if you submitted the test and the blood alcohol content level is .08 or a year if the offender refuses to blow.
 As it shows above there is a lot of consequential and potential periods of suspension if there has been any previous arrest and conviction for a DWI.
 If you blow a high amount of blood alcohol content level or if you have refused to submit to previous blood alcohol content tests then there is also a longer duration of the license to be suspended.
 A third failure to grant or refusal in DWI accidents such as negligent injuring cases and vehicle homicide incurs consequences such as a one thousand dollar fine, jail time of up to six months, etc. And when there have been two or more refusals, the offender is also incurring hardship license that restricts driving and would only permit a drive to necessary locations such as your place of work, school or medical appointments.

-Using a DWI attorney in Baton Rouge such as Carl Barkemeyer can represent a client facing a DWI suspension or charge.
+Using a DWI attorney in Louisiana such as Carl Barkemeyer can represent a client facing a DWI suspension or charge.
 The team works out files and other important forms that can be used for a DWI administrative hearing.

 SCHEDULE A CONSULTATION WITH OUR LAWYERS

 Louisiana DWI & Criminal Lawyers